Are wives partly to blame for hindering communication in marriage?

 But hubby continued to struggle to ask about my day.
 His explanation?
 “You tell me about your day even when I don’t ask”

 Which was true.
-I always emptied out in the evenings.
-Plus we would be in touch during the day, so he didn’t feel like he was missing anything.
+I always emptied out before he asked.
+Plus we stayed in touch during the day, so he didn’t feel like he was missing anything from my day.

 But I wanted him to ask me.
-Because to me, it was its own love language.
-“I care about you, I care about what you did today.
+Because to me, asking was its own love language.
+It said “I care about you, I care about what you did today.
 I want to hear your highs and lows”

 We’d keep up the dance for a while.
 Me, upset and feeling unloved because he didn’t ask about my day.
 Him, wondering what the deal was, upset because I was upset.